Kewanee Chamber of Commerce Logo 113 E. 2nd St.

 Special elections on annexation held in both towns in 1924 passed by overwhelming majorities and Wethersfield officially became part of Kewanee.
 The combined population of the two towns at the time was 18,000.
 By that time all services had been combined, with the exception of schools and township government, which remain independent today.

 During the 1960s, a peak in school populations helped local residents campaign for a local community college.
 In 1967 their dream became a reality with the inception of Black Hawk College - East Campus.
-Black Hawk College recently opened its Community Education Center in the heart of Kewanee.
-This is a state-of-the-art educational facility.

 The last few decades have seen Kewanee expand and attract new businesses as well as the remodeling of a number of facilities and services.